A 2022 BGES Americana Program

 About the Faculty

 The servicing airport is Cincinnati International (CVG).
 Alternative airports include Lexington (LEX) and Louisville (SDF).
 The headquarters hotel is easily accessed from all directions, and long-term parking for a fee is convenient.

 You will be provided with a reading book and maps upon arrival.
 The following books are suggested to enhance your readiness for the program.
 Amazon.com has a program to support non-profits IF YOU SIGN UP to support Blue and Gray Education Society (EIN 54-1720582) at AmazonSmile.
 When you sign up there rather than the normal Amazon site, one-half of one percent of your purchase price will be provided to BGES as a donation from Amazon.
-This will apply not only on this purchase but others you may make at other times.
+This will apply not only to this purchase but others you may make at other times.

 - Fergus Bordewich: Bound for Cannan: The Epic Story of the Underground Railroad

 - Kent Masterson Brown: The Civil War in Kentucky

 - Bob Hill: Crack of the Bat: The Louisville Slugger Story

 - Michael Lofaro: Daniel Boone, An American Life

 - James Nicolson: The Kentucky Derby: How The Run for the Roses Became America’s Premier Sporting Event